ryanlayerlab/TEPEAK/README.md

 Output will be a tab deliminated file ```count_{species}.txt``` where each line is sample name and respective number of insertions.
 Remove unsatisfactory samples from samplename file before continuiing.

 Run the following to generate the global vcf information file and overall size-frequency histogram.
+This will also result in the file ```output/dfam_annotate.csv``` containing the DFAM annotations for any significant peak found in the histogram.

 7. ```bash getGlobalVCF.sh -s <species>```